Where’s My hat?

 I was on my way, and I knew my 8th grade students in Idaho City were wrong to laugh when I told them I would not be coming back the following year, that I was going into Television.

-I remember having to fill out lots of State forms.
+I remember having to fill out lots of generic State forms.
 One form asked: “Where do you get your ideas?”
 It was an innocuous question when I look back at it, but I had reached my limit with forms.
 Why couldn’t it just be a handshake, like it was in Idaho City?
 Convinced that no one would even read my answers, I decided to test my theory.

 “I get my ideas from Voices.
 I hear Voices.”
 And sure enough, no one said a word about my answer.
 No one had even read it.
 Of course, I suppose it’s possible that someone did read my answer and figured, “Poor boy, he probably does hear voices.
 He seems the type.”